-Federal judge blasts FBI over handling of wiretap applications of ex-Trump campaign adviser
+U.S. judge blasts FBI over handling of wiretap applications of ex-Trump campaign adviser

 The judge gave the government until Jan.
 10 to file a submission outlining “what it has done, and plans to do, to ensure that the statement of facts in each FBI application accurately and completely reflects information possessed by the FBI that is material to any issue presented by the application.”

+The FBI, in a statement, said that Director Chris Wray feels the conduct of certain FBI employees described in Horowitz’s report is “unacceptable and unrepresentative of the FBI as an institution.”

+“The director has ordered more than 40 corrective steps to address the report’s recommendations,” the bureau said, adding that the FBI is committed to working with the court and the Justice Department “to ensure the accuracy and completeness of the FISA (Foreign Intelligence Surveillance Act) process.”

-Reporting by Sarah N. Lynch; editing by Jonathan Oatis
+Reporting by Sarah N. Lynch; editing by Jonathan Oatis and Bill Berkrot